Objectway/super-gigi/README.md

 ### $use-flex
 default: `true` - type: `boolean`

-**DA VINCI** is developed with CSS3 Flexbox, but we also provide an untested version in float.
+**Da Vinci** is developed with CSS3 Flexbox, but we also provide an untested version in float.
 Set this option to `false`, to use it.

 <br/>